 Mica powders can be used in nearly any project that will accept dye or paint, things such as:

 To use mica powders as a natural paint, simply dampen a paint brush, and then dip it into the desired mica powder color.
 Always wash the brush before switching colors unless you want to blend the shades together.

 Natural vs. Synthetic Mica Powder – Read Labels Carefully!

-Both naturally colored and synthetically colored mica powder is typically made in a lab.
-The “lab” part of the coloring process is often what confuses folks when it comes to understanding the natural vs. synthetic origins of the colored mica powder they are considering buying or using.
+Both naturally colored and synthetically colored mica powders are typically made in a lab.
+The “lab” part of the coloring process is often what confuses folks when it comes to understanding their natural vs. synthetic origins…

 Most of the mica powder that is used in commercially manufactured cosmetics or sold for the purpose of making them, soap, and candles at home are naturally mined – but likely underwent a coloring process in a lab.

 One of the reasons manufacturers tend to prefer natural mica powders over synthetic ones boils down to cost.
 Synthetic mica powders or fluorphlogopite, cost more to make than mining the natural white powder and coloring it.

 Also, the synthetic variant is more pure, resulting in more vivid colors…